'Pretty Little Liars' Season 7 Theory Debunked? Three Major Clues Paige Is Not A.D. [Spoilers]

 Even if she were capable of something this diabolical, why would Paige hatch a scheme to impregnate Alison with Emily’s baby?
 Especially if her entire plan was to reveal this information to Alison.
 It makes no sense.

-By impregnating Alison with Emily’s baby all she would have done is bring them closer together, which does not appear to align with Paige’s current goal of reuniting with Emily on Pretty Little Liars.
+By impregnating Alison with Emily’s baby, all she would have done is bring them closer together, which does not appear to align with Paige’s current goal of reuniting with Emily on Pretty Little Liars.

 Paige wants to be with Emily and has consistently acted insecure about Emily’s indefatigable loyalty to Alison during Pretty Little Liars‘ run.
 Why would she want Alison to have Emily’s baby, which would only deepen their connection?

-Plus, if Paige were A.D. she would have known that at the very moment, she and Emily were pedaling towards their future, she was having it theoretically take five steps back, by dropping the baby bombshell on Alison.
+Plus, if Paige were A.D. she would have known that, at the very moment, she and Emily were pedaling towards their future, she was making it theoretically take five steps back by dropping the baby bombshell on Alison.

 Pretty Little Liars Season 7 Clues No. 3: Identify the father of Emily’s baby and identify A.D.